MinterTeam/minter-js-sdk/README.md

 - `baseURL`: API url
 - `chainId`: default chain ID, used if no chainId specified in the tx params, 1 - mainnet, 2 - testnet

-`minterSDK` instance has the following methods:
+`minter` SDK instance has the following methods:
 - [postTx](#posttx)
 - [postSignedTx](#postsignedtx)
 - [getNonce](#getnonce)